-Our research activity revolves around four main thematic lines: Star Formation, Stellar Physics, Stellar Populations and The Sun and the Heliosphere.
+Our research activity encompasses four main thematic lines: Star Formation and Early Evolution, Stellar Physics, Stellar Populations and The Sun and the Heliosphere.

 Star formation is a fundamental process for the enrichment of the interstellar medium (ISM), having driven the evolution of matter from the primordial conditions to the complex and chemically diverse conditions essential for life.
 Understanding the physical processes that led cold molecular clouds in the ISM to fragment into cores and evolve towards main-sequence stars and planetary systems remains a challenging task in modern astrophysics.

-The Star Formation thematic line currently focuses on two main areas of research:
+The Star Formation and Early Evolution thematic line currently focuses on two main areas of research:

 - Star formation in the context of the large Galactic scale of the ISM, focusing on the role of filamentary structures in generating the observed mass distribution from low- to high-mass stars, and the impact of feedback from massive stars;